Psianturi/near-ft-claim-service/README.md

 - **Environment awareness** – `.env` (sandbox) and `.env.testnet` keep credentials isolated.
 - **Tooling** – Artillery profiles, Playwright smoke tests, and helper scripts for deployment and minting.

-**Recent updates:** tuned per-key throttle defaults, refreshed frontend presets, and added CI notes for the load-testing pipeline.
+**Recent updates:** tuned per-key throttle defaults, refreshed frontend presets, documented the sandbox load-testing pipeline (MAX_TX_PER_SECOND=180, headroom 85%), and captured the latest Artillery snapshot (~105 RPS sustained).

 Use this service when you need a repeatable way to distribute fungible tokens with controlled throughput.